wizmik12/hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: PhD in Computer Science
+    institution: University of Granada
+    year: 2022
   - course: Msc in Artificial Intelligence
     institution: University of Granada
     year: 2018